orsett0/spotify_library_downloader/README.md

 ## TO-DO List

-- Create the playlists (create also the one from the liked tracks.)
+- Create a good way to specify the various configs.
+- Add documentation

 ## License